Joey Ramone: Early life

 Jeffrey Ross Hyman was born on May 19, 1951, in Queens, New York City, to a Jewish family.
-His parents were Charlotte (née Mandell) and Noel Hyman.
+His parents were Charlotte (née Mandell, later Lesher, 1926–2007) and Noel Hyman (1919–2000).
 It has been claimed he was born with a parasitic twin growing out of his back, which was incompletely formed and surgically removed.
-He had a younger brother Mikey Leigh, who is also singer-songwriter.
+He had a younger brother named Mikey Leigh, who is also a singer-songwriter.
 The family resided in Forest Hills, Queens, where Hyman and his future Ramones bandmates attended Forest Hills High School.
 Though generally a happy person, Hyman described himself as a misfit and loner as a child.
 He was diagnosed at 18 with obsessive–compulsive disorder.
 His striking physique has been attributed to Marfan syndrome and his health was often frail.
 His mother, Charlotte Lesher, owned an art gallery in Queens.
 After divorcing her first husband, Noel Hyman, she married again but was widowed when her second husband died in a car accident while she was on vacation.

 Hyman began playing the drums when he was 13 years old.
 He was a fan of the Beatles, the Who, David Bowie, and the Stooges among other bands, particularly oldies and the Phil Spector-produced girl groups.
 The Who in particular inspired him when he saw them perform at the age of 16.